essentialkaos/bibop/COOKBOOK.md

 Execute command.
 If you want to do some actions and checks without executing any command or binary, you can use "-" (_minus_) as a command name.

+Also, you can execute the command as another user.
+For using this feature, you should define user name at the start of the command, e.g. `nobody:echo 'ABCD'`.

 **Syntax:** `command <cmd-line> [description]`

 **Arguments:**